Binghamton University Computer and

 1.Unauthorized use of intellectual property: Intellectual property rights such as patents and copyright exist to help promote the progress of science and the arts.
 Users must refrain from activities that violate intellectual property rights such as but not limited to:

 a.
-Except as provided by the principal of Fair Use, copying, distributing, displaying or publishing copyrighted material.
+Except as provided by the principle of Fair Use, copying, distributing, displaying or publishing copyrighted material.

 b.
 Failure to respect and abide by the terms and conditions of software use and redistribution agreements.